-- 1. Connect DVA meter to the Blue and Blue/white wires and do a running test.
-The voltage should show a smooth climb and stabilize, gradually falling off at higher RPM's (above 3,000).
-If you see a sudden drop in voltage right before the miss becomes apparent, the Stator is likely at fault. - 2.
-Connect DVA meter to the Red and Red/white wires.
-The voltage should show a smooth climb throughout the RPM range, a sudden drop or decline in voltage indicates a problem usually found in the Stator, although a Regulator/Rectifier can cause the same symptom. - 3.
-Disconnect Regulator/Rectifier and retest.
-If the problem disappears, replace the Regulator/Rectifier and retest. - 4.
+- 2. Connect DVA meter to the Red and Red/White wires.
+The voltage should show a smooth climb throughout the RPM range, a sudden drop or decline in voltage indicates a problem usually found in the Stator, although a Voltage Regulator can cause the same symptom. - 3.
+Disconnect the Voltage Regulator and retest.
+If the problem disappears, replace the Voltage Regulator and retest. - 4.
 Rotate the Stator one bolt hole in either direction and re-test.
 If the miss is gone, leave the Stator as is.
 If the miss is worse, rotate the Stator back where it was.